PouceHeure/blog/content/projects/project_lovo.md

 date: 2017-08-07
 tags: [core_technologies]
 codelang: ["cpp","java"]
-description: "Anti-theft bicycle system using Arduino, IMU, Sigfox, and Firebase to detect motion and notify users via app."
+description: "Connected anti-theft bicycle system using Arduino, IMU, Sigfox, and Firebase to detect motion and notify users."
 image: "/images/lovo/thumbnail.png"
 ---

-## Presentation
+## Overview

-Bicycle theft detector using the Sigfox network.
-This device was developed using an Arduino board, combined with an inertial measurement unit.
-In case of abnormal behavior, i.e. acceleration exceeding a defined threshold, the system sends a request over the Sigfox network, then, using the Firebase API, a notification is sent to the user.
+This project is a bicycle theft detection system based on the Sigfox network.
+It uses an Arduino board combined with an inertial measurement unit (IMU).
+When abnormal motion is detected, such as acceleration above a set threshold, the device sends data via Sigfox.
+The information is then forwarded to Firebase, which triggers a notification to the user’s mobile application.

-{{< youtube code="npHM27lVe48" width="800" caption="Video demo, system send a notification after moving." label="demo-lovo">}}
+{{< youtube code="npHM27lVe48" width="800" caption="Video demo: the system sends a notification when motion is detected." label="demo-lovo">}}

-## Module

-### Hardware
+## Hardware

-The module is composed of an Arduino MKR FOX 1200 board, allowing use of the Sigfox network.
+The device is built around an Arduino MKR FOX 1200, enabling Sigfox communication.
+An IMU board measures acceleration.
+LEDs are included to indicate status and assist during testing.
-Coupled with it is an IMU board, which provides the module's acceleration data.
-LEDs are added to provide status feedback for easier understanding and debugging.

 {{< figure src="/images/lovo/thumbnail.png" caption="Hardware device." width="400">}}

-### Android Application
+## Android Application

-This application was developed in Java using the Android Studio IDE.
-It allows users to add modules and analyze frames sent over the Sigfox network.
-It also enables, via the Firebase API, the reception of notifications.
+Developed in Java with Android Studio, the app allows users to register devices, view data received through Sigfox, and receive alerts via Firebase.

-{{< subfigure images="/images/lovo/app_add.png,/images/lovo/app_trames.png" captions="Screenshot app add page,Screenshot request log page" >}}
+{{< subfigure images="/images/lovo/app_add.png,/images/lovo/app_trames.png" captions="App module registration page,App request log page" >}}

 ## System Workflow

-1. Based on testing, a threshold value was defined to identify suspicious acceleration.
-Once this threshold is exceeded, the system classifies the situation as a theft.
+1. The IMU continuously monitors acceleration.
+If it exceeds a predefined threshold, the event is classified as a theft attempt.
-2. A frame is then sent via the Sigfox network.
-An internal Sigfox gateway propagates this frame to the internet, which then makes a request to the Firebase API to send a notification to the mobile app.
+2. A Sigfox frame is sent to the network.
+The Sigfox backend forwards the data to Firebase.
-3. The user is then notified that the bicycle has been stolen.
+3. Firebase pushes a notification to the Android app, alerting the user.

-The {{< videoref label="demo-lovo" >}} shows an example of the workflow application.
+The {{< videoref label="demo-lovo" >}} demonstrates this process in action.